-Upon successful completion of the course, the students will be able to:
+COURSE OUTCOMES: After the completion of this course, the student will be able to

 - 1. Use Numpy library utilities for various numerical operations. - 2.
 Apply pandas library functions for handling data frames. - 3.
 Perform various preprocessing operations on datasets using Pandas Series and DataFrame objects. - 4.
 Analyze the given dataset and derive conclusions using inferential statistics. - 5.
 Apply 2-D and 3-D plotting techniques on datasets using matplotlib and seaborn